fbatta/wedding-website/content/en/faqs.md

 Take a bus to Usaquen.

-Have a beer in the BBC (Bogotá Beer Company).
+Have a beer in the BBC (Bogotá Beer Company) on the 85, and then go dancing (for those who'd like to). 💃🕺

 ##### Thursday 27th